Geometry and topology of geometric limits I: Brick manifolds

 Let $B$ be a half-open or open brick in $M_{\mathrm{int}}^{(1)}$.
-Suppose that $B$ meets infinitely many original internal bricks of $\ck_{\mathrm{int}}$.
-Then take an essential simple closed curve on the horizontal surface of $B$ which is not homotopic into an annulus component of $\partial M$.
-This gives rise to an incompressible half-open annulus with core curve not homotopic into an annulus component of $\partial M$, which tends to a wild end of $M$, contradicting the condition A-(3) for $M$.
+Suppose that $B$ meets infinitely many original internal bricks $\hat B_p$ of $\ck_{\mathrm{int}}$.
+Then we can take an essential simple closed curve on the horizontal surface of $B$ which is not homotopic into an annulus component of $\partial M$, and is vertically isotopic into each of the $\hat B_p$.
+This gives rise to an incompressible half-open annulus with core curve not homotopic into an annulus component of $\partial M$, which tends to a wild end of $M$ to which the $\hat B_p$ tend, contradicting the condition A-(3) for $M$.
 (This end cannot be simply degenerate since each simply degenerate end is contained in one brick of $\ck$.)
 Therefore, any brick in $\ck_{\mathrm{int}}^{(1)}$ meets only finitely many bricks of $\ck_{\mathrm{int}}$.
-Also, an ideal front $F$ of $B$ cannot be contained in the ideal front $F'$ of some simply degenerate brick $B'=F' \times J$ of $\ck_\mathrm{int}$ since $\mu(B')$ is contained in $\EL(F')$, and hence there is no open annulus in $B'$ disjoint from the tight union of tubes which we extracted.
-Thus $M_{\mathrm{int}}^{(1)}$ contains no half-open or open bricks in fact.
-Also, we should note that the greatest $\xi(B)$ for the bricks $B$ in $M_{\mathrm{int}}^{(1)}$, which we denote by $\xi_1$, is less than $\xi_0$ since bricks in $M_\mathrm{int}$ with $\xi=\xi_0$ are all connectable.
+Also, we can see that an ideal front $F$ of $B$ cannot be contained in the ideal front $F'$ of some simply degenerate brick $B'=F' \times J$ of $\ck_\mathrm{int}$ since $\mu(B')$ is contained in $\EL(F')$, and hence there is no open annulus in $B'$ disjoint from the tight union of tubes which we extracted to construct $M_{\mathrm{int}}^{(1)}$.
+Thus we have shown that $M_{\mathrm{int}}^{(1)}$ contains neither half-open nor open bricks.
+We should note that the greatest $\xi(B)$ for the bricks $B$ in $M_{\mathrm{int}}^{(1)}$, which we denote by $\xi_1$, is less than $\xi_0$ since bricks in $M_\mathrm{int}$ with $\xi=\xi_0$ are all connectable.